Von Restorff effect: Neural basis

-Empirical data has shown a strong relationship between the von Restorff effect and measures of event-related potential in the brain.
-Specifically, evidence has shown that exposure to novel or isolated items on a list for free recall generates an ERP with a larger amplitude and this amplitude in turn predicts a higher likelihood of future recall and faster recognition of the items.
+Neuroimaging and electrophysiological research has shed light on the brain mechanisms underlying the von Restorff effect.
+Empirical data has shown a strong relationship between the von Restorff effect and measures of event-related potential (ERP) in the brain.
+Specifically, evidence has shown that exposure to novel or isolated items on a list for free recall generates an ERP with a larger amplitude, and this amplitude in turn predicts a higher likelihood of future recall and faster recognition of the items.